-In November, Cabell Huntington Hospital Inc. agreed to assume control of St. Mary's after the Pallottine Missionary Sisters ended their sponsorship of the hospital after 90 years.
+In November 2014, Cabell Huntington agreed to assume control of St. Mary's after the Pallottine Missionary Sisters ended their sponsorship of the hospital after 90 years.

 St. Mary's has 393 beds and Cabell Huntington has 303 beds.
-They are the top two private employers in Cabell County.
+They are three miles apart and are the top two private employers in Cabell County.
 The combined operation would represent the second-largest hospital chain in the state behind Charleston Area Medical Center.